marcoblume/pinnacle.API/README.md

 ## The Pinnacle API package

-This document covers version >= 2.0 of the package and is intended to be an introduction to the package, it does **not** cover all functions.
+This document covers version >= 2.0 of the package and is intended to be an introduction to the package, it does **Not** cover all functions.

 For a more detailed breakdown, we recommend you explore the functions in the package